 -

-Click Navigate to Pair to jump to the destination P&ID
+Click Navigate on a partner row to jump to the destination P&ID.

 -